Animeshkr9044/FlowAutomateBooksSearch/Documentation/PROBLEM_DESCRIPTION.md

 Below is a sample from the `batch_query_results.csv` file, which demonstrates the agent's ability to provide conversational and accurate responses to various queries.
 You can view the complete output file [here](https://docs.google.com/spreadsheets/d/1wkfJ_YKZfi1W-Y9snWLxRmZG1CqQGtS32tNfjXDjNJE/edit?usp=sharing).

-For a deeper dive into how the system is designed, please refer to the [**Architecture Documentation**](https://github.com/Animeshkr9044/FlowAutomateBooksSearch/blob/main/Documentation/ARCHITECTURE.md).
+For a deeper dive into how the system is designed, please refer to the [**Architecture Documentation**](https://github.com/Animeshkr9044/FlowAutomateBooksSearch/blob/main/Documentation/ARCHITECTURE.md) and view the [**Architecture Diagram**](https://github.com/Animeshkr9044/FlowAutomateBooksSearch/blob/main/Documentation/Mermaid%20Chart%20-%20Create%20complex%2C%20visual%20diagrams%20with%20text.%20A%20smarter%20way%20of%20creating%20diagrams.-2025-08-26-143337.svg).

 ```csv
 query,response